jedevc/fyp-report/report.md

-need some way of semantically validating it, to ensure that the challenge designer has not made mistakes that would cause problems in later stages (such as using undeclared variables) or would generate invalid C code output (such as declaring variables to be of a non-existant type).
+need some way of semantically validating it, to ensure that the challenge designer has not made mistakes that would cause problems in later stages (such as using undeclared variables) or would generate invalid C code output (such as declaring variables to be of a non-existent type).
 To perform this verification on the tree, we use a simple type-checking system.

 Essentially, we traverse the tree using a visitor pattern, at each level